scuzzydude/asimov/asimov.md

 While we were in some lecture scenario, I remember June talking about science fiction and ethics and the ***Laws of Robotics***.
 I never read Asimov's robot novels, I'd gone straight to *Foundation*, since my Uncle Clay had told me was the best Asimov.
 I might have mouthed off something to that effect.

 I remember meeting Colonel Scobee, it might have been on the last day of camp.
 I hope I was respectful.
-I remember thinking, he looks like somebody's dad, not a badass pilot.
+I remember thinking, *he looks like somebody's dad, not a badass pilot*.

 He was.